-New housing styles may occur through use of design, fencing, materials and building height but maintaining siting and setbacks consistent with existing housing.
+In managed housing change areas, new housing styles may occur through the use of design, fencing, materials and building height but maintaining siting and setbacks consistent with existing housing.
 Housing types will be focused on single dwellings and dual occupancies on large sites that can meet the minimum subdivision area.